toerndev/svelte-ts-eslint-tailwind/README.md

 ### Why the alternative ESLint plugins?

-The interaction between syntaxes and tools like Svelte, ESLint, TypeScript, Prettier and Jest is complex.
-Bringing TypeScript to Svelte is not only about transpiling and bundling, but about these things too.
+Svelte's recommended way to use ESLint and TypeScript seems non-standard.
-I believe that there is a right way to do it, which can be found in the repo `vue-eslint-parser` which coincidentally seems to be largely written by ESLint maintainers. @ota-meshi is one of them so that's very promising. `vue-eslint-parser` is a work of art!
+For linting purposes, Vue is very similar to Svelte and their ecosystem has solved this problem beautifully with `vue-eslint-parser`.
-Vue and Svelte have very similar file structures, so I'm putting my vote on that. :-)
+Those guys also seem to be ESLint maintainers. @ota-meshi's solution for Svelte uses the same approach as that.